Mirror symmetry for moduli spaces of Higgs bundles via p-adic integration: The Topological Mirror Symmetry Conjecture by Hausel--Thaddeus

 It remains to establish \eqref{twistandshout}.
 To do this we translate the problem into one of $p$-adic integrals.
-We choose an $\Oo_F$-model of our curve $X$, fix $a \in \Aa^{\text{good}}(\Oo_F)$ and denote the abelian varieties $\Pc_a$, respectively $\Pc_a/\Gamma$ by $A$, respectively $B$.
+We choose a local field $F$ with residue field $k$ and a lift to $\Oo_F$ our curve $X$ together with all the appearing line bundles on $X$.